Functions

 init() Function

-init() runs automatically before main().
+init() runs automatically before main() starts.
 Any package can have an init() function, not just main.
-When you import a package, its init() runs before your code uses it.
+When you import a package, its init() runs before main() begins — not at the point where you first call something from that package.

 Common uses: loading config, registering drivers, validating environment.